Satellite Symposia

 No. You must provide or independently obtain the CME or CE certification for your activity.

-Do society members have to serve as faculty or moderators?
+Do sponsoring society members have to serve as faculty or moderators?

 No.